Cruising on highway. Pexels Image.

 BYD’s commercial vehicle sales consist of buses and other commercial vehicles.
 The definition of BYD’s commercial vehicle segment is available here: commercial vehicle segment.

-BYD’s total commercial vehicle sales exhibited robust growth, increasing by 89% in fiscal year 2024 and 88% in fiscal year 2023.
+BYD’s total commercial vehicle sales exhibited robust growth, increasing by 162% in fiscal year 2025 and has averaged 89% since fiscal year 2023.
 This remarkable recovery followed a sharp decline of 39% two years earlier.

-In terms of bus sales, BYD recorded a 19% increase in fiscal year 2024, reversing a decline of 3.4% in the prior year.
-This marks a positive shift following three consecutive years of declining bus sales from 2021 through 2023.
+In terms of bus sales, BYD recorded a 12% decline in fiscal year 2025, reversing a growth of 18% in the prior year.
+This marks a negative shift following a year of growing bus sales.

 However, despite the recent growth in 2024, the average annual growth rate of BYD’s bus sales has remained stagnant since 2021, underscoring the company’s ongoing challenges in expanding this segment.